FCSCinCyberSpace/documents/rulebook_en.md

 The language used for slides and oral explanations in the presentation must be English.
 While remote communication tools such as Zoom can be used, it is not recommended due to the potential instability of the venue's network communication environment.
 However, teams may use these tools at their own discretion.
 As the presentations will be live-streamed or broadcasted afterward on YouTube, the use of music that violates copyright during the presentation is not allowed.

-Judges for evaluation will be appointed and determined by the competition organizers, with a minimum of four judges evaluating each presentation.
+Judges for evaluation will be appointed and determined by the competition organizers, with three judges evaluating each presentation.
 Since some judges may not be native English speakers, the competition organizers will provide translation assistance during the Q&A session if necessary.
 Additionally, to ensure that non-experts in robotics and information technology can also participate as judges, presentations should be understandable to the general public without excessive use of technical terms.

 The evaluation criteria are as follows:
 - Academic novelty and originality of the underlying technology of the proposed system